 Easy Chicken Alfredo with Broccoli | ONE PAN & Healthy – with Video

-An Easy Chicken Alfredo Recipe with Broccoli that’s made in ONE PAN and has far less calories than a traditional Alfredo?
+An easy chicken Alfredo recipe with broccoli that’s made in ONE PAN and has far less calories than a traditional Alfredo.
 Does it seem too good to be true?
 It’s not!
-This recipe is the perfect thing to satisfy that Alfredo craving without leaving you feeling sluggish and overly full.
+This recipe will satisfy that Alfredo craving without leaving you feeling sluggish and overly full.
 Make it tonight!

 People always think that because I’m a food blogger, I must cook gourmet meals every night.
 Spoiler alert, I don’t.